Poetry

 Dr. Steve Cunningham – Author

 Dr. Steven Clark Cunningham was born in Denver, Colorado.
 After graduating from Creighton University with majors in chemistry and Spanish, he attended medical school at George Washington University in Washington, DC.
-Having finished his residency in general surgery at the University of Maryland and a fellowship in surgery of the liver and pancreas at Johns Hopkins University, he currently works as Director of Pancreatic and Hepatobiliary Surgery and Director of Research at Saint Agnes Hospital in Baltimore, MD.
+Having finished his residency in general surgery at the University of Maryland and fellowships in research oncology and in surgery of the liver and pancreas at Johns Hopkins University, he currently works as Director of Pancreatic and Hepatobiliary Surgery and Director of Research at Saint Agnes Hospital in Baltimore, MD.

 He has served as a contributing editor of Maryland Poetry Review and his poems have appeared in that journal.
 In addition, his work won the literary arts contest sponsored by the magazine The New Physician.
 His poems have also appeared in Chimeras, WordHouse Baltimore’s Literary Calendar, and in the anthologies Function at the Junction #2, Pasta Poetics, and Poems for Chromosomes.

-It’s Considerate to Be Literate about Religion: Poems and Prose about Religion, Peace, and Conflict in Our World is this third book of poetry.
+Winner of the prestigious Benjamin Franklin Award in 2023, It’s Considerate to Be Literate about Religion: Poems and Prose about Religion, Peace, and Conflict in Our World is this third book of poetry.
 His first full-length book of children’s poetry, bilingual in English and Spanish, was Dinosaur Name Poems / Poemas de Nombres de Dinosaurios (Three Conditions Press, 2009), which won the 2009 Moonbeam Award in both the Children’s Poetry and the Spanish Language categories.
 His second book, Your Body Sick and Well: How Do You Know?
 (Three Conditions Press, 2020), was awarded 1st Place in Children’s Nonfiction at the 26th Annual CIPA EVVY Awards Contest, sponsored by the Colorado Independent Publishers Association, and a Gold Medal in the 14th Annual Moonbeam Awards.
-It was also a Finalist in the 14th Annual National Indie Excellence Awards
+It was also a Finalist in the 14th Annual National Indie Excellence Awards.

 Dr. Myriam Gorospe – Translator